Benzinga users often look to Liberty Tax when they need to file their taxes.

 To a CPA, adding machines, complex numbered forms, and ingrained tax code means one thing, tax season is upon us.
 For you, however, it may look more like forms with too-similar numbers, debating whether you should file with or without your spouse, and a harsh realization of how much money you actually owe in taxes.
-Despite how you complete them, by hand, software, or hiring a professional, those forms need to be turned in to the IRS by April 15th.
-So, for all those non-CPAs out there, which is the best way to file taxes for you?
+Despite how you complete them, by hand, online tax software or hiring a tax expert, those forms need to be turned in to the IRS by Apr.
+15. So, for all those non-CPAs out there, which is the best way to file taxes for you?

 How to Pick the Best Method for You

-Choosing the best method to file your taxes really comes down to you, how complicated your tax situation is, and your level of comfort when navigating the tax forms.
+Choosing the best method to file your taxes really comes down to you, how complicated your tax situation is and your level of comfort when navigating the tax forms.
 Overall, the more comfortable you are with filing, the more likely you can file on your own.
-Conversely, the more complex your tax situation is, the more likely you are to hire a professional accountant to file your taxes.
+Conversely, the more complex your tax situation is, the more likely you are to hire a professional accountant or tax expert to file your taxes.

 - Does staring at a 1040 form give me anxiety or excite me?

-- Does the thought of filing on my make me afraid that I will do it wrong?
+- Does the thought of filing my taxes make me afraid that I will do it wrong?

 - Am I willing to spend a few hundred dollars to hire a professional or would I rather go with a less expensive option?